-Electronic Reporting and Payment Requirement: All employers must electronically submit employment tax returns, wage reports, and payroll tax deposits to the Employment Development Department (EDD).
-For more information, visit the e-file and e-pay mandate (edd.ca.gov/Payroll_Taxes/E-file_and_E-pay_Mandate for_Employers.htm) or refer to page 14.
+Electronic Reporting and Payment Requirement: All employers must electronically submit employment tax returns, wage reports, and payroll tax deposits to us.
+For more information, visit E-file and E-pay Mandate (edd.ca.gov/EfileMandate) or refer to page 14.

 e-Services for Business: Employers can file, pay, and manage their employer payroll tax account online.
-For more information, visit e-Services for Business (edd.ca.gov/Payroll_Taxes/e-Services_for_Business.htm) or refer to page 15.
+For more information, visit e-Services for Business (edd.ca.gov/eServices) or refer to page 15.

-State Information Data Exchange System (SIDES): Employers and third-party administrators can elect to electronically receive and respond to EDD notices using SIDES.
+State Information Data Exchange System (SIDES): Employers and third-party administrators can elect to electronically receive and respond to our notices using SIDES.
 For more information, visit SIDES (edd.ca.gov/Unemployment/SIDES.htm).

 New Employee Registry (NER): The law requires all employers to report all newly hired or rehired employees to the NER within 20 days of their start-of-work date.
-For more information, visit NER FAQs (edd.ca.gov/Payroll_Taxes/New_Hire_Reporting.htm) or refer to page 39.
+For more information, visit NER FAQs (edd.ca.gov/en/payroll_taxes/FAQ-California_New_Employee_Registry/) or refer to page 40.

-Payroll Tax Seminars: The EDD partners with other agencies to provide information you need to comply with California payroll tax laws.
+Payroll Tax Seminars: We partner with other agencies to share information you need to comply with California payroll tax laws.
 For more information, visit Payroll Tax Seminars (Seminars.edd.ca.gov/Payroll_Tax_Seminars).